-What was initially started to address food security and sustainability during the time of COVID-19 health pandemic continues to be one of the sources of income for several families not only in Claver but in nearby city and municipalities.
-In fact, three (3) more egg machine projects were added for host barangay, Cagdianao under SDMP; and additional poultry inputs in non-impact barangay under CSR.
+What was initially started to address food security and sustainability during the time of the COVID-19 health pandemic continues to be one of the sources of income for several families, not only in Claver but in nearby cities and municipalities.
+In fact, three (3) more egg machine projects were added for the host barangay, Cagdianao under SDMP; and additional poultry inputs in non-impact barangay under CSR.

 In the pursuit of sustainability and resilient growth of the community, our Ipilan Mine provided livelihood programs to farmers and fisherfolk in promoting food security and agri-farm products.
-We responded to the needs of the people's organization by providing farming equipment such as rice harvester, tractor, and fishing boat and even for food processing.
-Whilst non-food livelihood related programs were handicraft production, tailoring and dress-making as a demand for the basic necessities.
+We responded to the needs of the people's organization by providing farming equipment such as rice harvester, tractor, and fishing boat, and even for food processing.
+Non-food livelihood-related programs were handicraft production, tailoring, and dressmaking, as a demand for the basic necessities.
+Additionally, INC allocated ₱2.0 million worth of investments in livelihood projects through its "Hapag Katutubo Project" with 170 fruit-bearing seedlings, as well as the employment of over 200 indigenous individuals, exceeding regulatory requirements.

-We believe that motivating our people's organization or individual workforce in the society and giving them the tools and training that they need to sharpen their skills will prepare them for next challenges not just in the realm but to improve their own lives and their family.
+We believe that motivating our people's organization or individual workforce in society and giving them the tools and training that they need to sharpen their skills will prepare them for the next challenges, not just in the realm, but to improve their own lives and their families.